Renneke/ProjectManagement/README.md

 # Project Management
 A collection of simple scripts for managing all of your projects.

 Just place the project.sh and .bashrc_template in any folder where you want to store your project files.
+Enter in the project.sh your name and email address for git support.

 Add an alias like
 ```